WICG/navigation-api/README.md

 One consequence of this is that when iframes are involved, the back button may navigate through the joint session history, without changing the current _app history_ entry.
 This is because, for the most part, the behavior of the back button is the same as that of `history.back()`, which as the previous section showed, only impacts one frame (and thus one app history list) at a time.

 Finally, note that user agents can continue to refine their mapping of UI to joint session history to give a better experience.
 For example, in some cases user agents today have the back button skip joint session history entries which were created without user interaction.
-We expect this heuristic would continue to be applied for `appHistory.push()`, just like it is for today's `history.pushState()`.
+We expect this heuristic would continue to be applied for same-document entries generated by intercepting the `navigate` event, just like it is for today's `history.pushState()`.

 ## Security and privacy considerations